Zwimber/mongoose-style-guide/README.md

     }
 }
 ```
-*Note: in this example it is very unlikely you would not want to use any of the intermediate properties (e.g. we might a place to store the picture at age.verification.picture.value)*
+*Note: in this example it is very unlikely you would not want to use any of the intermediate properties (e.g. we might a place to store the picture path `age.verification.picture.path`)*

 **Exception 1 - Intermediate property makes no sense**